ChielZ/Pentatone/Pentatone/Documentation/Audio Engine overhaul/AUDIO_ENGINE_OVERHAUL_PLAN.md

 ### Phase 5: Add Modulation System (MODULATION)
 **Goal:** Implement LFOs and modulation envelopes

+Phase 5 is large and complex, it would be wise to split it in to sub-stages
+1. 5A: Foundation (modulation data structures)
+2. 5B: Modulation Envelopes (One hardwired to FMOscillator ModulationIndex, the second one with routable destinations
+3. 5C: LFOs per voice and global
+5. 5D: Touch & Key tracking

+GENERAL INFORMATION FOR PHASE 5:

 **Files to create:**
 - `ModulationSystem.swift` - Modulator definitions and routing